Arbuzov/mcp-helm/charts/gitlab/README.md

 | `ingress.hosts` | List of hostnames | `["gitlab-mcp.local"]` |
 | `ingress.tls`         | TLS configuration for ingress            | `[]`                |

+When `ingress.path` is not `/`, the annotation `nginx.ingress.kubernetes.io/use-regex: "true"` is automatically added.

 ### Environment variables

 | Name           | Description                                          | Value |